Monarchism in Mexico: Postwar attempts

 Independent of the Spanish, Gutiérrez de Estrada sounded the British and Austrian courts in July 1846, for support in installing a Mexican monarchy headed by a member of the House of Habsburg.

-Defeat in the Mexican-American War contributed to a resurgence in monarchism, to the point that in correspondence between the liberals José María Luis Mora and Mariano Otero, Otero opined that the monarchists may have triumphed in Mexico if the monarchy had not just been overthrown in France in the Revolution of 1848, influencing the political fashion in favor of republicanism.
+Defeat in the Mexican-American War contributed to a resurgence in monarchism, to the point that in correspondence between the liberals José María Luis Mora and Mariano Otero, Otero opined that the monarchists may have triumphed in Mexico if the monarchy had not been simultaneously overthrown in France in the Revolution of 1848, and returned political fashion back in favor of republicanism.

 The role of El Tiempo was taken up by the newspaper El Universal, once again directed by Lucas Alamán.
 El Universal began publishing in Mexico City in November 1848.
 It featured many former contributors of El Tiempo and also Rafael de Rafael, Ignacio Aguilar y Marocho, José Dolores Ulibarri, and Father Manuel de San Juan Crisóstomo Nájera.
 Like El Tiempo, El Universal followed the tactic of implying that monarchy was the best form of government for Mexico rather than outright stating it.
 Its articles tended to criticize the federal organization of Mexico as established in the 1824 Constitution.

 A political pamphlet surveying the various Mexican factions in 1851 recognized the monarchists, their ties to the Conservative Party, and the leadership of Lucas Alamán, but also dismissed their success as impossible due to the nearby example of a successful republic provided by the United States.

 In 1853, a coup overthrew president Mariano Arista, and Lucas Alamán invited Antonio López de Santa Anna to assume the presidency, intending for him to hold power only until a foreign monarch was found.
 Alamán was made Secretary of Foreign Relations, and he revealed his monarchist project to the French minister Auguste Levasseur.
 The government contacted José María Gutiérrez de Estrada and granted him official diplomatic credentials, instructing him to look for a royal candidate in the courts of Britain, France, Austria, and Spain.
 Upon the suggestion of Estrada, another monarchist, José Manuel Hidalgo y Esnaurrízar was granted a diplomatic post in Spain in order to seek a Spanish candidate for the throne.

 In 1855 a liberal coup deposed Santa Anna.
 Estrada and Hidalgo lost official government recognition, ending the official effort to seek a monarchy for Mexico.
 In the wake of controversies that arose in the subsequent, liberal administration of Juan Álvarez, Antonio de Haro y Tamariz plotted to restore the House of Iturbide to the Mexican throne, and if there was a refusal from the pretender Agustín Jerónimo de Iturbide y Huarte, Haro planned to assume the throne himself.